cloudnativeessentials/dra-tutorial/README.md

 HOME=/root
 ```

-Both Pods are sharing GPU-7
+In this case, both Pods are sharing GPU-7 <br>

 ### ResourceClaimTemplate

-We can use a ResourceClaimTemplate to dynamically create ResourceClaims per-Pod.
+We can use a ResourceClaimTemplate to dynamically create ResourceClaims per-Pod. <br>
-In this case, the ResourceClaims are not shareable.
+In this case, the ResourceClaims are not shareable. <br>

-Let's look at the ResourceClaimTemplate manifest:
+Let's look at the ResourceClaimTemplate manifest: <br>

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/resourceclaimtemplate.yaml